ingramleedy/Airport_Restaurants/README.md

 ## DataSets ##

 * World arport data is provided GitHub repository [davidmegginson/ourairports-data](https://github.com/davidmegginson/ourairports-data).
 * Location data is provided by [Google Maps API](https://developers.google.com/maps).

+# Other related projects
+[Cross Border Flying]([https://github.com/ingramleedy/Airport_Restaurants](https://github.com/ingramleedy/Cross-Border-Flying/)) - ForeFlight content packs for pilot's travel across the US borders and deal with US Customs and Border Patrol (US CBP), Mexico, Canada, and Bahamas

 # Legal Disclaimer

 All files are provided for educational purposes only.
 They are not to be used as a navigation tool.
 No claim is made regarding the accuracy of these charts and their contents.